Date updated: November 21, 2022

 ARCHIVE 2019.
 World Elder Abuse Awareness Day – June 15 – is an official United Nations Day acknowledging the significance of elder abuse as a public health and a human rights issue.

 This page is dedicated to sharing what is happening across our province and our Country to bring attention to this issue and create awareness of and action to address elder abuse.

 SeniorsNL is a Member of the Canadian Network for the Prevention of Elder Abuse (CNPEA) and is a member of their Board of Director.

-SeniorsNL has a NL Network for the Prevention of Elder Abuse ( NLNPEA).
+SeniorsNL has a NL Network for the Prevention of Elder Abuse OR NLNPEA.
 Some members are having events throughout June to recognize WEAAD.
 If you wish to participate, unless registration is noted in the events below, you are welcome to attend.

 SeniorsNL would like to thank Verafin for their support for our work on elder abuse, in particular, WEAAD